-Ikarus does not fully conform to RRS yet.
-Although it implements more than 94% of RRS's macros and procedures, some are still missing.
+Ikarus does not fully conform to R6RS yet.
+Although it implements most of R6RS's macros and procedures, some are still missing.
 This section summarizes the set of missing features and procedures.

-- Numeric tower is complete except for complex numbers.
-Consequences: - Reader does not recognize complex number notation (e.g. 5-7i). - Procedures that may construct complex numbers from non-complex arguments may signal an error or return an incorrect value (e.g., (sqrt -1) should return +i instead of signaling an error). - The procedure equal? may not terminate on equal? infinite (circular) input. - number->string does not accept the third argument (precision).
-Similarly, string->number and the reader do not recognize the |p notation.
+- The procedure equal? may not terminate on equal? infinite (circular) input. - number->string does not accept the third argument (precision).
+Similarly, string->number and the reader do not recognize the |p notation. - The following procedures are missing from (rnrs arithmetic bitwise):